DEMI SHAKESPEARE THERAPY

 It might be helpful to form an ally with their goal to relieve their distress and pain by helping them to self soothe.
 We want to calm the body first.
 Talking with them about their 5 senses, music, exercise, journaling, the use of fidget toys and activities that keep busy.

 I like the delay, distract and decide idea.
 Help them to give themselves an aim.
 For example, ‘I’m going to wait 15 minutes before I self-harm.
 In this time use distraction techniques, such as making contact with someone else or going somewhere different such as your garden or for a walk.
 You can gradually increase the amount of time you wait before self harming.’
 As time passes it might lead to you not self-harm at all.
+If you feel like you need more support or help please visit the help now page for multiple crisis lines and people you can talk to 24/7.

 If you have specific or personal questions relating to self-harm for yourself or a loved one please follow the links in my bio or DM me through this page 💛